Course Details and Distances

 - After completing the swim, the athlete will walk or run to their Transition Zone where they will put on a shirt and shorts (optional) for the ride.

 - Bike helmets must be fastened and worn at all times while the athlete is in contact with the bike, even when dismounted.

-- Once athletes have fastened their bike helmet, they proceed to their bike course (3 – 5 year olds may be assisted by a parent)
+- Once athletes have fastened their bike helmet, they proceed to their bike course

 - After finishing the bike course, the athletes will be instructed to dismount their bike prior to crossing the Bike Dismount Line.

 - Athletes walk or run their bike back to the Transition Zone and rack it in the same location.

 - The athlete cannot remove their helmet until their bike has been racked.

 - With the bike course completed, the athlete prepares for the run and exits the Transition Zone under the Run Exit sign which leads to the final leg of their race.

 How to prepare your Transition Zone for the race:

 - Get to the race at least 1 hour prior to the start of your wave so that you can set up your race gear.